sdelatorrep/elixir_beacon/README.md

 * JMeter

 #Quick start
+This guide uses the default configuration and sets the application up using some sample data.
+It requires a Postgres server running in the local machine and listening to the default port 5432.

+If you want to tune the configuration or load custom data, please, skip this section and keep reading.

 * Prepare databases
-   * Create databases and a user
+   * Create 2 databases and a user (use r783qjkldDsiu as password)
    ```
    createdb elixir_beacon_dev -h 127.0.0.1 -p 5432 -U postgres
    createdb elixir_beacon_testing -h 127.0.0.1 -p 5432 -U postgres